For The Classics

 For quite some years, the classic books of fly fishing have been skating on thin ice.
 Very thin ice.
 It appears now—at least from where I stand—that the ice has given way.
 With luck a couple titles may flounder for awhile, but the bulk of them are sinking unceremoniously to depths from which only the most intrepid of future anglers might dredge them.
 Yes, the classics are pretty much gone.
 I’m taking it hard.

 Try finding a classic on the shelf of a fly shop or bookstore today.
 It’s nearly impossible.
 Explanations for their absence run to: “They don’t sell.”
 “No one is interested.”
 “No one has time to read anymore.”
 “Old information.”
 “It’s all on the Internet.”
-Heck, it isn’t easy today to find even one fly shop employee or guide today that has read a classic.
+Heck, it’s not easy today to find a single fly shop employee or guide that has read a classic.
 Doubly so (or more) if they’re under the age of thirty-five.
-But it’s not only the folks in the fishing business.
+But it’s not only folks in the fishing business.
 Anglers of all ages and stripes have been eschewing the classics for a long time.
 I can think of several reasons why they shouldn’t.

 The classics also help us understand our origins and how we got to where we are today.
 I think that’s good stuff, and knowing something about the history of what I do adds infinite enjoyment to my days astream.
 If you’ve never read a fly fishing classic, try one now—while a few remain afloat.

 Looking for a place to start?
 Consider Nymph Fishing for Chalkstream Trout by G.E.M.
 Skues and A Modern Dry Fly Code by Vince Marinaro.